 As a highly skilled Western worker, you’ll likely be offered a generous expat package with a lucrative salary, accommodation, a car, bonuses, flights home, and medical insurance.
-But some things are too good to be true: as comprehensive as these contracts seem, there are always unforeseen costs.
+However, some additional costs may arise that expats should be prepared for.

 Cost of accommodation in Oman